You are here

 The UIP template has been designed to meet state, federal, and program accountability requirements.

-- (04/29/2022) - The UIP Submission Deadlines and Biennial Flexibility Spreadsheet lists the next UIP submission deadline for every school and district as well as biennial submission eligibility for the 2022-23 school year.
+- (09/09/2022) - The UIP Submission Deadlines and Biennial Flexibility Spreadsheet has been updated and lists the next UIP submission deadline for every school and district as well as biennial submission eligibility for the 2022-23 school year.

 - (04/18/2022) - The UIP Handbook and the UIP Online System User Guide have been updated for the 2022-2023 school year.
 The Quality Criteria and accompanying rubrics have also been updated for both schools and districts on the General Resources page.